Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• During the last 3 years, the 30 days standard deviation is 27.1%, which is higher, thus worse than the value of 17% from the benchmark.
+• During the last 3 years, the 30 days standard deviation is 26.7%, which is greater, thus worse than the value of 17.7% from the benchmark.

 DownVol: